Why is a church plant needed in wilmington, DE?

 Wilmington is in desperate need of more gospel communities to be planted there in order to transform the city (2 Corinthians 3:18).
 Wilmington was dubbed as “Murdertown USA” by Newsweek.
 The inner city structure of Wilmington has been declining for several decades.
 Although Wilmington has a great church history, with one of the oldest churches in America being there, Wilmington is in great need of the gospel of Jesus Christ to transform its deteriorating conditions.
 Although Wilmington has rich economic value, being known as the “corporate capital of America”, it’s inner city residents are plagued by immense debilitating poverty.
 My family and I desire to plant a church to the glory of God in this challenging city.
 Church planting is a strong evangelistic tool (Acts 2:41-47).
 We envision People Restored to Grace, Communities Renewed with Love and a City Revived with Hope (Titus 2:11).

-We have identified the West Center City section of Wilmington as our target area.
+West Center City Wilmington is our target area, so we are delighted to be meeting at Grace United Methodist Church (at 9th and West Streets).
 West Center City was ranked as the second worst neighborhood in America in 2015.
 West Center City has been riddled with gun violence over the past decade.
 West Center City has been the hub of violent crime in the city of Wilmington for the past three years.
 It is located to the west of the bustling Center City section of Wilmington, which is on the rise with new businesses, restaurants and the arts.

 Who is welcomed to be apart of this faith community?